bookbinder/like-burning-incense/README.md

 - the `pdf` directory contains pdfs ready to be printed.
 There are organ scores and cantor scores.
-It also contains a directory of pdf files from the original project.
+It also contains a directory of pdf files from the original handwritten project.
-- `psalms` directory: contains folders of all the psalms and canticles by title.
-Each folder contains a `.txt` file of the text of the psalm and an `.ily` file containing the organ score.
+- `psalms` directory: contains folders of all the psalms and canticles.
+  Each folder contains a `.txt` file of the unpointed text of the psalm and an `.ily` file containing the organ score.
 Because all the LBI psalm tones are two lines long, the structure of the organ score is constant no matter which psalm tone is being used.
+Therefore, each psalm/canticle needs only one organ score.
 However, the text of the psalm needs to be pointed differently depending on the psalm tone.
 There are seven different ways of pointing the text depending on which psalm tone is being used.
 If the first line of the psalm tone has a total of 3 beats, and the second line a title of